 Unplanned downtime has a major impact on the budget of every company causing colossal losses every year.
 The only way to prevent it is to establish a more efficient equipment maintenance strategy.
 Industry 4.0 offers a greater opportunity to maximize equipment utilization, operational cost and teams’ productivity through machine data.
 Predictive maintenance deploys condition-monitoring practices and advanced analytics to predict machine failures.

 Predictive Maintenance Essentials

 In general, predictive maintenance helps maintenance professionals to predict future outcomes using past data.
 More high-quality data is fed into the model, the better its accuracy.
-Predictive maintenance has 2 main objectives:
+PdM has 2 main objectives:

 To predict when equipment failure might occur through a reliable condition-based maintenance technique as vibration analysis, oil analysis, thermal imaging and equipment observation.

 To prevent the occurrence of the failure by performing quality maintenance interventions only when required.

 The shift from conventional maintenance techniques as reactive and preventive maintenance programs and even sometimes Excel-based data management to the establishment of PdM strategy is a huge leap.
 And even though many business owners are convinced that this would bring them a considerable competitive advantage, the adoption of a PdM strategy remains challenging.
 Asking the right questions and understanding the essentials of the program is a crucial step.

 Question 1: How Does PdM Differ From Other Maintenance Programs?